pietg/single_index/README.md

 The computation of SSE, LSE and PLSE (the spline procedure) is started from alpha equal to (1,0,...,0) (rather far from the actual value (alpha=1/sqrt{m})(1,...,1)), ESE is started from the estimate given by SSE, and EDR does not need a starting value.
+In fact, the procedures SSE, LSE and PLSE also do not need a starting value from the user, since they can be started from (1,0,...,0), but the option to provide a starting value is given for experiments to investigate the influence of such a starting value.
 The minimization algorithm of Nelder-Mead is used instead of the Hooke-Jeeves method, used before.

 For running the scripts, one needs to be able to run the package Rcpp.
 One also needs to